Davis Township, Caldwell County, Missouri

 Davis Township is one of twelve townships in Caldwell County, Missouri, and is part of the Kansas City metropolitan area with the USA.
 At the 2000 census, its population was 1,296.

+History

-Davis Township has the name of John T. and Samuel D. Davis, pioneer settlers.
+Davis Township was organized on November 4th, 1869, and gets its name from John T. and Samuel D. Davis, pioneer settlers.

 Geography

 Davis Township covers an area of 35.54 sqmi and contains one incorporated settlement, Braymer.

 The streams of North Mud Creek and Willow Creek run through the township.

 Transportation

 Davis Township contains one airport or landing strip, Wright Landing Field.